 Need to backup files from command prompt in Windows 10

-It goes without saying, file backup is important for computer users to prevent data loss, after all, unexpected errors can happen at any time, for example, virus attack, file system error, file corruption, system crash, hard disk failure etc.
+It goes without saying, file backup is important for computer users to prevent data loss, after all, unexpected errors can happen at any time, for example, Windows updates issue, virus attack, file system error, file corruption, system crash, hard disk failure etc.

 Then, you may wanfer how do I backup files from command prompt in Windows 10?
-There are 4 common used toolsto help you backup files using cmd, namely, Robocopy, XCopy, SDCLT, Notepad.
+There are 4 common used tools to help you backup files using cmd, namely, Robocopy, XCopy, SDCLT, Notepad.
+Also, this article provide you 2 easier ways to backup files.
 Please continue to see below and learn more.

 How to backup files from command prompt in Windows step by step?